franciscoengenheiro/ticket-machine-fpga/README.md

 > [!IMPORTANT]
 > Entering information via the keyboard has the following criteria:
 > - if no key is pressed within five seconds, the command in progress is aborted;
-> - when the data to be entered is made up of more than one digit, the last digit is taken into account. the command in progress is aborted; insertion takes place from the digit with the greatest weight to the one with the least weight.
+> - when the data to be entered is made up of more than one digit, the last digit is taken into account
+> - insertion takes place from the digit with the greatest weight to the one with the least weight.

 > [!NOTE]
-> The handout is available [here](./docs/handout.pdf).
+> For more information about the project, consult the handout which is available [here](./docs/handout.pdf) in portuguese.

 ## Application Modules